 So if you keep hearing the term chatbot being banded around, you might be wanting to find out more.
-Chatbots are going to be a key piece of automation for 2017.
+Chatbots are going to be a key piece of automation over the next years.
 So understanding what they are and how they work, will help you see how they can fit into your business planning for the next 12 months.

 A quick reminder of what chatbots are

 Chatbots are a form of automated service, a chat based interface that clients can interact with.
 Click To Tweet

 A chatbot is an automated system or a robot that imitates human conversations through voice commands , text chats or both.

 Essentially, it’ s a virtual conversation in which one party is an online talking robot that can carry out a defined task or give automated replies to users.